EloiStree/2025_03_11_NtpWsClientIntegerLobbySetup/README.md

 So I install Flask Server on Pi then scan for LAN IP `$"http://{ipv4}:8080/hostame"` when DNS failed

-### **Client Int Lobby Setup**
+### **Client Integer Lobby Setup**

-Drag and drop the `Client Int Lobby DNS Fail Safe Trusted` prefab into your scene.
+Simply drag and drop the **"Client Int Lobby DNS Fail Safe Trusted"** prefab into your scene.

-This prefab includes an NTP client that connects to a server without authentication, relaying sent and received integers to a static class accessible in Unity3D.
+This prefab includes an NTP client that connects to a server without authentication, forwarding received and sent integers to a static class accessible in Unity3D.

-- If the DNS fails, it scans for `$"http://{ipv4}:8080/hostname"` to check if the device is a `raspberrypi`.
+- If DNS resolution fails, it scans `http://{ipv4}:8080/hostname` to verify if the device is a `raspberrypi`.
+- If multiple Raspberry Pis are in use (e.g., in a classroom setting), you can scans `http://{ipv4}:8080/unique-id` instead to identify the correct device.
-- It utilizes port `4625` for an unencrypted, trusted WebSocket server that simply relays received integers (≤16 bytes).
+- Uses port `4625` to communicate with an unencrypted, trusted WebSocket server that relays received integers (≤16 bytes).

-I use IID instead of text for a reason: **prevent hacks, crashes, bandwidth bottlenecks, text is "slow"**.
+I use IID instead of text for a reason: **to prevent hacks, crashes, KISS concept, and bandwidth issues—text are "slow."**

 #### Usage:
 - **Receiving Integers:** Use `StaticIntMono_ListenIntegerReceivedFromServer` to get integers from other players.